localstack/docs/content/en/aws/elastic-kubernetes-service/index.md

 {{< / command >}}

 {{< alert title="Note" >}}
-Note: You can customize the load balancer port by configuring `EKS_LOADBALANCER_PORT` in your environment.
+You can customize the load balancer port by configuring `EKS_LOADBALANCER_PORT` in your environment.
 {{< /alert >}}

 ## Using an existing Kubernetes installation